---->

 continuum and of the particular velocity termed the speed of light.

-If we removed Einstein's continuum relativity explanation from
+And if we removed Einstein's continuum relativity explanation from

 Einstein theory then we would have a no-explaining black-box